 Income-Based Repayment (IBR)

-If you’re interested in exploring different repayment options, use the free service from LoanBuddy.
-It will do a one time comparison of all the repayment options based on your personalized information.
+If you’re interested in exploring different repayment options, check out Chipper.
+It will do a comparison of all the repayment options based on your personalized information.
 This is especially important if you’re more focused on managing debt than paying it off.

 Other Options For Managing Student Loan Debt